fsec404/fsec404.github.io/_posts/2019-06-28-overview-of-dpdk-and-installation.md

 # DPDK Installation

 In this tutorial, we are installing the DPDK 18.11.2 (Stable) version.
 It is present at [Download][dpdk-download].
+My setup is a Ubuntu 16.04.06 64-bit machine running as a VM with two network interfaces.
+On VMWare, we can add network interfaces by adding network adapters in the virtual machine's settings page.
+Similar steps can be followed in VirtualBox.

+## System Requirements
+Before we move on to the installation of DPDK, our system needs to have a few required tools, and libraries.

+* make,
+* GNU Coreutils,
+* gcc version >= 4.9
+* gcc-multilib,
+* libnuma-dev,
+* Python version 2.7+ or 3.2+

+A more complete set of prerequisites are present at [requirements][dpdk-requirements].

+## Installation
 On extracting the folder, we can go into the *usertools/* directory.
 In this directory, a setup script **(dpdk-setup.sh)** is present which automates most of the steps required to set up the DPDK environment.
 Note that it is possible to compile and set up the environment manually, but in this tutorial, we are using the script.

-My setup is a Ubuntu 16.04.06 64-bit machine running as a VM with two interfaces.
  Since it is an x86-64 architecture, I have selected the *x86_64-native-linuxapp-gcc* build (option 15).

 ![dpdk-setup](../../assets/images/dpdk/setup-menu.PNG)